imkailey/2020-10-26-ACV-JRNL/2020-10-09-RTF-full-lecture-notes.md

 ### media effects: social or psychological affects of media on individuals and/or groups

-- no clear cut effect on people, still dont know effects fully
+- no clear cut effect on people, still don't know effects fully
 - talking about how people worry about it

 ### moral panic

 - something defined as threat
-- shown as simple and recognisable
+- shown as simple and recognizable
 - image causes concern
 - authorities issue response
 - moral panic over, but caused social change

-### arbuckle
+### Arbuckle

-- labour day party went bad
+- labor day party went bad
 - girl died few days after thing
-- arbuckle abandoned
+- Arbuckle abandoned
 - stars in shorts years later
 - dies in sleep
 - became symbol of everything bad